jlastro/jlastro.github.io-10/_pages/personal.md

 <a target="_blank" href="{{ site.url }}{{ site.baseurl }}/images/landscape2.webp">
 <img src="{{ site.url }}{{ site.baseurl }}/images/landscape2.webp" alt="Northern Lights" width="600" height="400">
 </a>
-<div class="desc"> Night Sky over two Magellan Telescopes, Chile
+<div class="desc"> Night Sky over two Magellan Telescopes, Chile (You can see both LMC and SMC as well the Milk Way, actually
+  the three are interacting with each other as a system)
 </div>
 </div>
 </div>